 When in Doubt, Pray!

 We can’t know for sure where our beloved deceased are, unless they happen to be canonized saints.
 So when in doubt, we pray for them.
 If they happen to need our help, our act of kindness can have great impact on them.
 If not, this kind act still has great impact on us, exercising our love muscles so that we will be ready to enter directly into the wedding feast of the Lamb when our own time inevitably comes.

-This post on the afterlife, death, purgatory and prayers for the dead is offered as a reflection upon the scripture readings for the Solemnity or Solemn Feast of All Souls Day, November 2 (Wisdom 3:1-9; Psalm 23, Romans 5:5-11; Matthew 5:1-12, and the many optional variant readings).
+This post on the afterlife, death, purgatory and prayers for the dead is offered reflects upon the scripture readings for the Solemnity or Solemn Feast of All Souls Day, November 2.
+(Wisdom 3:1-9; Psalm 23, Romans 5:5-11; Matthew 5:1-12, and the many optional variant readings).
 Why pray for the dead?
 Because it may help them, and certainly helps us!

 For more on death, Purgatory, and Prayers for the Dead, see the PURGATORY SECTION of the Crossroads Initiative Library.